peterhinch/micropython-async/gps/README.md

  * `fix_cb_args`
  * `msg_cb`
  * `msg_cb_args`
- * `led` Default `None`.
-If an `LED` instance is passed, this will toggle each time a PPS interrupt is handled.
+ * `pps_cb` Callback runs when a PPS interrupt occurs.
+The callback runs in an interrupt context so it should return quickly and cannot allocate RAM.
+Default is a null method.
+See below for callback args.
+ * `pps_cb_args` Default `()`.
+A tuple of args for the callback.
+The callback receives the `GPS_Timer` instance as the first arg, followed by any args in the tuple.

 ## 4.3 Public methods

 These return an accurate GPS time of day.
-As such they return as fast as possible without error checking: these functions should not be called until a valid time/date message and PPS signal have occurred.
+As such they return as fast as possible.
+To achieve this they avoid allocation and dispense with error
+checking: these functions should not be called until a valid time/date message and PPS signal have occurred.
 Await the `ready` coroutine prior to first use.
 Subsequent calls may occur without restriction.
+A usage example is in the time demo in `as_GPS_time.py`.

  * `get_ms` No args.
-Returns an integer: the period past midnight in ms. This method does not allocate and may be called in an interrupt context.
+Returns an integer: the period past midnight in ms.
  * `get_t_split` No args.
-Returns time of day tuple of form (hrs: int, mins: int, secs: int, μs: int).
+Returns time of day in a list of form `[hrs: int, mins: int, secs: int, μs: int]`.

+See [Absolute accuracy](./README.md#45-absolute-accuracy) for a discussion of the accuracy of these methods.

 ## 4.4 Public coroutines

  * `ready` No args.
 Pauses until  a valid time/date message and PPS signal have occurred.
  * `set_rtc` No args.
+STM hosts only.
 Sets the Pyboard RTC to GPS time.
 Coro pauses for up to 1s as it waits for a PPS pulse.
  * `delta` No args.
+STM hosts only.
 Returns no. of μs RTC leads GPS.
 Coro pauses for up to 1s.
  * `calibrate` Arg: integer, no. of minutes to run default 5.
+STM hosts only.
  Calibrates the Pyboard RTC and returns the calibration factor for it.
 This coroutine sets the RTC (with any existing calibration removed) and measures its drift with respect to the GPS time.
 This measurement becomes more precise as time passes.
 It calculates a calibration value at 10s intervals and prints progress information.
-When the calculated calibration factor is repeatable within 1 digit (or the spcified time has elapsed) it terminates.
+When the calculated calibration factor is repeatable within one digit (or the spcified time has elapsed) it terminates.
 Typical run times are on the order of two miutes.

 Achieving an accurate calibration factor takes time but does enable the Pyboard RTC to achieve timepiece quality results.
 Note that calibration is lost on